 Despite the progress they have made in recent years, most women in these regions are still not active in local governance and politics.
 They rarely attend khuli baithaks i.e. Gram Sabha (public/village) meetings.
 They are usually not invited by the Pradhan (elected village head), and in the rare instance that they are, their family doesn’t let them attend these meetings, let alone raise issues and express their opinions about public matters.

-Despite these changes (small and big!), most of these women have still not been able to participate in mainstream politics and local governance.
-Few of them have attended ‘khuli baithaks’ or Gram Sabha (public/village) meetings (either they didn’t know about such a meeting, weren’t called for it, or weren’t allowed to go for it), let alone raise problems or have their voices heard about issues that concern them.
-Most women aren’t even allowed to vote as per their choice — they are told whom to vote for by their husbands or family members.
-Numerous issues like lack of information, resources, family support, caste, class, gender, and social norms act as entry barriers for women to effectively participate in decision-making.
-Even women elected as representatives through reservations barely exercise power themselves, reducing them to mere tokens, with their husbands (called Pradhan pati in UP) or older male member of their family or village exercising power on their behalf!
+Further, most of them don’t vote as per their choice — they are told whom to vote for by their husbands or older male family members.
+Numerous issues like the lack of information, resources, family support, caste, class, gender, and social norms act as entry barriers for women’s participation in politics.
+Even those elected as representatives through reservations seldom exercise power, reducing them to mere tokens as their husbands (called Pradhan-pati) or older male members of the family govern on their behalf.

-As two researchers studying our programme observed- “The Indian constitution mandates that one-third of all village council head positions be reserved for women.
+“The Indian constitution mandates that one-third of all village council head positions be reserved for women.
 However, the implementation of this quota has resulted in very slow increases in the political participation of women.
-In the 2010 local government elections i.e. in the fourth round of elections after this quota was introduced, only 14% of unreserved council head positions were filled by women” (analysis of data from 41 districts of UP where we work).
+In the 2010 local government elections i.e. in the fourth round of elections after this quota was introduced, only 14% of unreserved council head positions were filled by women,” observe two researchers conducting an RCT study on our program.